You may have heard of the legendary naturalSort in JavaScript.

 It starts breaking down as you stray away from size or magnitude:

-When sorting words completely unrelated to the concept of size/magnitude, like love and hate, it fails.
+Sorting words completely unrelated to the concept of size/magnitude, like love and hate, fails.

 The above example fails because our chosen anchor words "smallest" and "largest" have nothing to do with the love-hate scale.
 Well, I guess it’s still being sorted in a way, maybe from the least intense to the most intense emotion? so there’s that.